Bagpipes: Recent history

-In recent years, often driven by revivals of native folk music and dance, many types of bagpipes have enjoyed a resurgence in popularity and, in many cases, instruments that had fallen into obscurity have become extremely popular.
+In recent years, often driven by revivals of native folk music and dance, many types of bagpipe have enjoyed a resurgence in popularity and, in many cases, instruments that had fallen into obscurity have become extremely popular.
 In Brittany, the Great Highland bagpipe and concept of the pipe band were appropriated to create a Breton interpretation known as the bagad.
 The pipe-band idiom has also been adopted and applied to the Galician gaita as well.
-Bagpipes have often been used in various films depicting moments from Scottish and Irish history; the film Braveheart and the theatrical show Riverdance have served to make the uilleann pipes more commonly known.
+Bagpipes have often been used in various films depicting moments from Scottish and Irish history; the film Braveheart and the theatrical show Riverdance have served to make the uilleann pipe more commonly known.

-Bagpipes are sometimes played at formal events at Commonwealth universities, particularly in Canada.
-Because of Scottish influences on the sport of curling, bagpipes are also the official instrument of the World Curling Federation and are commonly played during a ceremonial procession of teams before major curling championships.
+The bagpipe is sometimes played at formal events at Commonwealth universities, particularly in Canada.
+Because of Scottish influences on the sport of curling, the bagpipe is also the official instrument of the World Curling Federation and is commonly played during a ceremonial procession of teams before major curling championships.

 Bagpipe making was once a craft that produced instruments in many distinctive, local and traditional styles.
 Today, the world's largest producer of the instrument is Pakistan, where the industry was worth $6.8 million in 2010.
 In the late 20th century, various models of electronic bagpipes were invented.
 The first custom-built MIDI bagpipes were developed by the Asturian piper known as Hevia (José Ángel Hevia Velasco).